 Return code Means 0 The EXECUTE was successful and at least one result set is pending.
 Regardless of the number of FETCH statements executed, the procedure must be explicitly closed with a CLOSE statement.
-This code is returned even if the result set is empty. +100 Fetched row not found.
+This code is returned even if the result set is empty.
+This code is retained even if the result set is empty. +100 Fetched row not found.